All Blog Posts

 Flagpole with the flag of Canada - Cookiebot

-Consent can be both express and implied, depending on the sensitivity of the personal information.
+Consent can be either express or implied, depending on the sensitivity of the information and the circumstances of collection.

-However, for implied consent to be valid, you must still inform your users prior to collection about –
+Even where implied consent applies, you must still inform users prior to collection about the following:

-• what kinds of personal information your website will collect,
+• The types of personal information your website collects

-Express consent means the active and explicit action on part of the user that constitutes consent, e.g. clicking a button or ticking a box to signal that they allow the subsequent collection of their personal information.
+Express consent requires an active, explicit action from the individual, for example, clicking a button or ticking a box to confirm they agree to the collection of their personal information.

-• Inform users in an easily accessible way, e.g. your website’s privacy policy.
+• Users must be informed in an easily accessible way, for example, through your website's privacy policy.

-• Users must be able to revoke their consent at any time, as easily as they gave it.
+• Users must be able to withdraw their consent at any time, as easily as they gave it.

 Toronto waterfront at night - Cookiebot

-Canada’s PIPEDA applies to any website in the world, regardless of its location, if it uses personal information from inside the country.
+PIPEDA applies to any website in the world that processes personal information from Canadian residents for commercial purposes.

-The crux of the fourth PIPEDA Principle is this: your website is not allowed to collect personal information in ways that exceed or are beside the stated purposes, to which your users have already consented.
+The crux of the fourth PIPEDA Principle is this: your website is not allowed to collect personal information in ways that exceed or fall outside the stated purposes, to which your users have already consented.

 If you want to use personal information for different purposes, you must rewrite your privacy policy to include these new purposes – and renew the consent of your users.